t-kandasami/tp/docs/UserGuide.md

 Expected output:

 ```
 Good Job!
-I have added CS2113
+You have added CS2113
 ```

 ### Add a study session with hours

-Add a course study session to the course book.
+Add a course study session to the course book. `hours` should be 0.5 to 24

 Format: `add <course code> <study duration in hours> [date]`

 > **Note:**
 >
 > If `date` is not provided, today's date will be used.
-> `hours` should be 0.5 to 24

 See [Appendix: Supported date formats](#appendix-supported-date-formats) for valid date formats.